hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-verifier.md

             </td>
             <td>
-                This PR is to release the version 0.4 of Blockchain Verifier.

-It contains patches
-- to get prepared for deprecation of Hyperledger Fabric v1.4 support
-- to upgrade dependencies
+                This patch updates the version number in package.json and upgrades dependencies to start development for v0.5.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-09-09 08:37:30 +0000 UTC
+        Created At 2022-11-22 09:46:13 +0000 UTC
     </div>
 </div>